Waterfront Park & City Dock

 What guests need to know:

-- The moorage is assigned on a first-come-first-serve basis.
+- The moorage is available on a first-come-first-serve basis.

 - The sewage pumpout station remains available.